GeneralGrube/JUGA_survey/README.md

 Preliminary Title: **A national survey on preferred training conditions among trainers and trainees for board certification in gastroenterology.**

-Vorläuferiger Titel: **Umsetzung der Weiterbildung zum Facharzt für Gastroenterologie aus Sicht von Ausbilder:innen und Auszubildenden**
+Vorläufiger Titel: **Umsetzung der Weiterbildung zum Facharzt für Gastroenterologie aus Sicht von Ausbilder:innen und Auszubildenden**

 The final title and bibliographical information will be added once the survey has been published in a peer-review journal.